+Retirement Allowance Multiple Old GS 70% of 1/60 th per year of service up to 40 years plus 120 th per year of service after 40 years.
+For members of the Island Schemes, the 70% factor is not applied.
+New GS 1.05% per year of service adjusted for retirement before or after age 60 (add 0.0168% per year between age 60 and 65, subtract 0.0336% per year between age 55 and 60, subtract 0.0168% per year below 55).
+For members of the Island Schemes, all accrual rates are divided by 70%.
+AF 1.05% per year of service Judges 70% of 1/24 th (less 1/750 th per year if age under 55) per year of service, to a maximum of 70% of 2/3rds.
 MPs 70% of (1/30 th per year of service up to 20 plus 1/120 th per year of service over 20) Police 1.05% per year of service adjusted for retirement before age 55 (subtract 0.0336% per year between age 50 and 55) PS 1.05% per year of service adjusted for retirement before age 58 (subtract 0.0168% per year before age 53, subtract 0.0336% per year between age 53 and 58) Retirement Entitlement All parts except AF and MPs Retirement allowance pension calculated at date of exit as Final Salary times Retirement Allowance Multiple.
 Pensions in payment are increased annually with CPI in April each year.
 Commutation of up to 25% of the pension is optional.
 AF and MPs Retirement allowance pension calculated at date of exit as Final Salary times Retirement Allowance Multiple.
 Pensions in payment are increased annually with CPI.
 Commutation of up to 25% of the pension is optional.
-Members may deter their pension to age 55 of 60 for an additional lump sum.
+Members may defer their pension to age 55 or 60 for an additional lump sum.
 Medical Retirement All except MPs Retirement allowance calculated as per normal retirement at date of medical retirement.
-MPs No special entitlement is payable on medical retirement Death while Active with spouse All parts except Old GS and MPs Either: A. The greater of: a.
+Entitlement MPs No special entitlement is payable on medical retirement spouse A. The greater of: a.
 One year's salary at date of death b.
-Refund of member contributions with interest b.
 Refund of member contributions with interest B. 50% of the retirement allowance received if member had medically retired (option to commute part of members pension) Old GS Either: A. The greater of: a.
 50% of the retirement allowance received if member had retired on date of death b. \$390 pa B. Refund of member contributions MPs Before 9 years of service, refund of two times member contributions without interest.
 With 9 or more years of service, either: A. The greater of: a.
 One year's salary at date of death b.
-Refund of two times member contributions without interest B. 50% of the retirement allowance received if member was eligible to retire at date of death (option to commute part of the member's pension)
+Refund of two times member contributions without interest B. 50% of the retirement allowance received if member was eligible to retire at date of death (option to commute part of the member's pension) Death without spouse All parts except Old GS and MPs Old GS Return of member contributions with interest, less any pension payments already paid Refund of member contributions without interest, less any pension payments already paid and any child allowance payments paid or payable.
+Return of two times member contributions without interest, less any